Everyone loves French croissants, but how much do you know about them?

 - GIPFEL: Swiss German (the Swiss Gipfel tastes more like a croissant than a Kipfel, but the names are very similar)

-How did the Kipferl become a French Croissant?
+6) How did the Kipferls become a French Croissants?

 August Zang (1807 – 1888) is credited with popularizing the Kipfer in France: The grandfather of the croissant.